ricomanifesto/ricomanifesto/README.md

 I'm passionate about sharpening my skills in high-stake environments.
 I have contributed to designing intelligent systems that automate incident detection, response, and threat intelligence-fast, accurate, and scalable.

 Outside of work I'm interested in keeping tabs on geopolitics and how it shapes our world.
-I also skateboard and collect sports trading cards.

 ### Let’s Connect!
 - [LinkedIn](http://linkedin.com/in/michael-rico-19600314a)